evanleungc/PHBS_TQFML/Project/Report/Report.md

 * **canbuy:** If the stock has reached the price ceiling or floor, we assume that we cannot buy this stock and the variable will be 0.
 Otherwise, we assume that we can buy this stock and the variable will be 1.
 When doing the training, we will exclude all the samples with canbuy == 0.
 * **buyret:** The return of buying at buyprice and sell in the highest price in the next two days.
 * **risk:** The loss of buying at buyprice and sell in the lowest price in the next two days.
 * **target:** The training target we use in this project.
-If in next twodays, the buyret > 0.03 and risk < -0.02, we consider it as a low-risk profitable trading opportunity and we set the label to be 1.
+If in next two days, the buyret > 0.03 and risk < -0.02, we consider it as a low-risk profitable trading opportunity and we set the label to be 1.
 Otherwise, we set it to be 0.

  Within the variables, there are two features we construct from the 5-min frequency data <br />
-* **amplitude:** This feature equals to (daily highest price/daily lowest price - 1), to measure the stock's variation. <br />
+* **amplitude:** This feature equals to 'daily highest price/daily lowest price - 1', to measure the stock's variation. <br />
 * **above_mean:** It is an indicator, which equals to 1 if closing price is higher than the mean price at closing time, and 0 otherwise.
  ### 3.2.
 Generate High-Frequency Features
 [Procedures in Code](https://github.com/evanleungc/PHBS_TQFML/blob/master/Project/Code/FeatureGeneration.ipynb) <br />